fiona00000/BulkyBook/README.md

 # BulkyBook
-Simple Web App using ASP.NET with a local SQL server that can create, edit and delete record
+- Simple Web App using ASP.NET with a local SQL server that can create, edit and delete record
+- Study from online sources